DarkEye123/continuity-fe-homework/README.md

 ## Possible improvements, opinions with experience sharing

-This was my first play with Vuetify and Typescript in Vue.
-I'm Vue newbie so I fought with some basic stuff.

 In real world I'd use some sort of route guard mechanisms.
 Also, I'd make most of the calls to Vuex in route parts.

 Reasoning is simple - that way components would be less dependable and better testable.